 6 Ways Writing for Online Is Different Than PrintBy Jason Steele May 12th, 2015

-When I heard Spud Hilton, the travel editor of the San Francisco Chronicle, once say there is no difference between writing for print and online publications, I nearly fell out of my chair.
+When I heard Spud Hilton, the travel editor of the San Francisco Chronicle, once say there is no difference between writing for online and print publications, I nearly fell out of my chair.
 It was 2012, and I had just started writing full time about travel and personal finance, almost entirely for online outlets.
 When I spoke to my colleagues who write for print, I almost got the impression they were working in an entirely different industry—and possibly on a different planet.

 Suffice it to say, Hilton is wrong: There are plenty of differences between writing online and writing for print when it comes to factors like style, sourcing, and payment protocol.
 Sure, there are exceptions depending on the subject matter and the publication, but it sometimes seems like writers come in with the same mindset regardless of the medium, which can lead to declined pitches, extensive revisions, and wounded egos.